Royal Antediluvian Order of Buffaloes: Today

 The post Second World War years were undeniably a golden age for the Buffaloes.
 Worldwide membership increased and the number of Lodges expanded to reach their zenith in the 1960s-early 1970s.
-It was at this time to, in the post war period leading up to 1970, that the largest number of RAOB lodges in the Armed Forces came about.
+It was at this time too, in the post war period leading up to 1970, that the largest number of RAOB lodges in the Armed Forces came about.

 As with many organisations dating from the pre-Victorian period, there has been a noticeable decline in membership since a boom in the 1970s.
 With the reduction in the size and scale of the British Armed Forces, and social changes as mentioned, the Buffaloes movement has shrunk in size, and a significant number of Lodges around the world have closed.

 By 2012 Scotland's oldest lodge, the Royal Edinburgh Lodge No. 854, was down to 25 members.

 The Grand Lodge of England remains the largest Buffalo Order, it now only has 700 or less active Lodges.
 Some of the most historic Lodges remain open such as Albion No 1 in Liverpool.
 There are Grand Lodges within the GLE system in operation in New Zealand, Australia, Canada, Cyprus, and Northern Ireland.

 The Grand Lodge of England sold its two convalescent homes in 2014.